GeorgeBills/aws-sysops-associate-practice/README.md

  - [ ] Use Systems Manager to update Yum patches for all instances
  - [X] Apply stack via AWS CLI
+ - [ ] Export CloudWatch logs to S3